Dominating ideals and closed neighborhood ideals of graphs: On the closed neighborhood ideals and dominating ideals of cycles

 where $x_{n+1}$ (respectively, $x_{n+2}$) represents $x_1$ (respectively, $x_2$).
 Set $I:=DI(C_n)$.
 Our strategy is to use Corollary \ref{Cor.1}.
 To do this, we must show that $I(\mathfrak{m}\setminus \{x_i\})$ is normally torsion-free for all $i=1, \ldots, n$, where $\mathfrak{m}=(x_1, \ldots, x_n)$.
 Without loss of generality, it is sufficient for us to prove that $I(\mathfrak{m}\setminus \{x_1\})$ is normally torsion-free.
 To simplify notation, set $F:=\bigcap_{i=2}^{n-2}(x_{i}, x_{i+1}, x_{i+2})$.
 By virtue of Corollary \ref{Cor.1}, one has to show that the ideal $F=I(\mathfrak{m}\setminus \{x_1\})$ is normally torsion-free.
 To do this, let $T=(V(T), E(T))$ be the rooted tree with the root $2$, the vertex set $V(T)=\{x_2, \ldots, x_{n}\}$, and the edge set $E(T)=\{(x_{i}, x_{i+1})~:~ i=2, \ldots, n-1\}$, where $(x_{i}, x_{i+1})$ denotes the directed edge from the vertex $x_i$ to the vertex $x_{i+1}$ for all $i=2, \ldots, n-1$.
 It is not hard to check that $F$ is the Alexander dual of the path ideal generated by all paths of length 2 in the rooted tree $T$.
 Now, one can deduce from \cite[Theorem 3.2]{KHN1} that $F=I(\mathfrak{m}\setminus \{x_1\})$ is normally torsion-free.
 This completes the proof. \end{proof}

 {\bf Acknowledgments.}

-The authors are very grateful to Professor Adam Van Tuyl for his helpful comments and suggestions in improving Theorem \ref{Coloring2}.
-Moreover, Mehrdad Nasernejad was in part supported by a grant from IPM (No. 14001300118), and Ayesha Asloob Qureshi was supported by The Scientific and Technological Research Council of Turkey - T\"UBITAK (Grant No: 118F169).
+We would like to thank Professor Adam Van Tuyl for his valuable comments in preparation of Theorem \ref{Coloring2}.
+Moreover, Mehrdad Nasernejad was in part supported by a grant from IPM (No. 14001300118).
+Ayesha Asloob Qureshi and Asli Musapa\c{s}ao\u{g}lu were supported by The Scientific and Technological Research Council of Turkey - T\"UBITAK (Grant No: 118F169).